ethereum-lists/tokens/README.md

 # Background

 This is a project which emerged from the ashes of [MyEtherWallet/ethereum-lists](https://github.com/MyEtherWallet/ethereum-lists) after the split of MyEtherWallet and MyCrypto.
-For some more context see [this blog post](https://walleth.org/2018/02/15/ethereum-lists).

 # Tokens